 General tips

 If the forecast doesn’t look good, you could consider using public transport instead of driving.
-And if the buses and trains are cancelled, it could be a sign that it’s too risky to head out in your car.
+And if the buses and trains are cancelled, that could be a sign that it’s too risky to head out in your car.

 Storms and strong winds